ocsf/ocsf-schema/CONTRIBUTING.md

 # OCSF Contribution Guide

-This documentation presents guidelines and expected etiquettes to successfully contribute to the developement of OCSF Schemas and the framework itself.
+This documentation presents guidelines and expected etiquettes to successfully contribute to the development of OCSF Schemas and the framework itself.

 * * *